Home Headphone Comparisons HIFIMAN Ananda vs. Arya vs. Edition X vs. Edition XS

 The cups are fully rotational again and the headphone looks to be a carbon copy of the 1st gen Edition X – albeit with a darker color scheme.

-You’ll also notice they can contort in some strange and interesting ways; something you may or may not care about.
+You’ll also notice they contort in some strange and interesting ways; something you may or may not care about.

 But wait, there’s more.